p3tr0s/ProxyCap_Retry/README.md

 It utilizes the Windows 10 Sandbox to extract a fresh 30 day trial key.

-Requirements:
+Requirements (for v536):
 <li>Have Windows 10 (x64) and the Sandbox enabled (<a href="https://letmegooglethat.com/?q=how+to+enable+sandbox+in+windows+10">How To...</a>)
 <li>The START.bat script will try to download `pcap53*_x64.msi` from the `<a href="https://www.proxycap.com/">official site</a>` in the `./files/` dir if it's not already there.
 <li>If the version changes you need to modify the var with the name of the .exe in the script.
 <li>After any changes in the variables it would be best to delete the contents of ./files dir so the script recreates the necessary files with the correct information.
 <li>If you run `START_53*.bat` as administrator the registry key will be imported automatically otherwise use regedit to import the `./files/Registration.reg`

+Requirements (for v538):
+<li>Run as administrator in order to delete old registry keys.
+<li>The START.bat script will try to download `pcap53*_x64.msi` from the `<a href="https://www.proxycap.com/">official site</a>` in the `./files/` dir if it's not already there.
+<li>If the version changes you need to modify the var with the name of the .exe in the script.
+<li>It will silenty reinstall ProxyCap (no prompts or restart)
+<li>It will finish by running the "refreshed" proxycap.

-You could add the START.bat to a recurring (every ~25 days) scheduled task in Windows, with some conditions, for maximum carelessness(?)
+You could add the START_53*.bat to a recurring (every ~25 days) scheduled task in Windows, with some conditions, for maximum carelessness(?)